Banani-Rath/azure-devops-server-docs-pr/docs/admin/websitesettings.md

 ms.date: 08/08/2016
 ---

-# Web site settings and security for TFS
+# Web site settings and security for Azure DevOps on-premises

 [!INCLUDE [version-tfs-2013-2017](../_shared/version-tfs-2013-2017.md)]

 ## Background

-For many releases, the default web site settings for Team Foundation Server have been:
+For many releases, the default web site settings for Azure DevOps Server, previously named Team Foundation Server (TFS), have been:

 * A single HTTP binding for the TFS web site on port 8080, with no host name or IP address specified.
 * A public URL (previously referred to as the Notification URL) of the form http://machine-name:8080/tfs.